SKaplanOfficial/Raycast-PromptLab/README.md

 ### Command Placeholders

+#### PromptLab Commands

 You can use the name of any PromptLab command you have installed as a placeholder by surrounding it with double curly braces, `{{like this}}`.
 For example, if you have a command named "Summarize Selected Files", you can use the placeholder `{{Summarize Selected Files}}` to include the output of that command in your prompt for another command.
 This is useful for chaining commands together, but it also slows down the execution of your command, so use it wisely.

+#### Raycast Commands

+You can run commands of other Raycast extensions by specifying their name, optionally providing the extension name to disambiguate between commands with the same name, using this format: `{{command:commandName:extensionName}}`.
+For example, `{{command:PromptLab Chat:PromptLab}}` would run the "PromptLab" command from the PromptLab extension.

+### Prompt Placeholders

+To include sub-prompts within a command, use this placeholder format: `{{prompt:promptText}}`.
+Each prompt included in this way will be run sequentially, in order of occurrence.
+Apart from command placeholders, these are the last placeholders to be replaced, so you can use them to build complex prompts.

 ### Script Placeholders